MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-ntp.md

 ## Quick Access list

 Our research shows that information workers can handle tens, if not hundreds of files over a given week.
 This can get overwhelming when you don’t know where each file is saved or who sent it to you.
 This module ranks files we think are most important to you to help you find them quickly.
 Don’t see them here?
-That’s okay, you can either use our new Work Search features (information later) to look up the file name or the name of the colleague who sent it to you, or use the link at the bottom of the list to hop to Office.com and find it there.
+That’s okay, you can either use our new Work Search features (information later) to look up the file name or the name of the colleague who sent it to you, or use the **More in Office.com** link at the bottom of the list to hop to Office.com and find it there.

 :::image type="content" source="media/microsoft-edge-enterprise-ntp/new-tab-quick-access-files.png" alt-text="Quick access to files list":::